BNP sets aside $1.1 billion for possible U.S. sanctions fine

-PARIS BNP Paribas, France's biggest listed bank, has set aside $1.1 billion (660.6 million pounds) for a possible fine for breaching U.S. sanctions on countries including Iran, the latest bank to take a hit to profit from a legal investigation.
+PARIS BNP Paribas (BNPP.PA), France's biggest listed bank, has set aside $1.1 billion for a possible fine for breaching U.S. sanctions on countries including Iran, the latest bank to take a hit to profit from a legal investigation.

 As well as facing tougher regulations in the wake of the financial crisis, banks across the world are under investigation for a string of alleged misdeeds, including fixing benchmark interest rates and manipulating foreign exchange markets.

-This month, Credit Suisse set aside 514 million Swiss francs ($570 million) to cover U.S. investigations, while in January Deutsche Bank blamed legal costs for a surprise quarterly loss.
+This month, Credit Suisse CSGN.VX set aside 514 million Swiss francs ($570 million) to cover U.S. investigations, while in January Deutsche Bank (DBKGn.DE) blamed legal costs for a surprise quarterly loss.

 BNP said on Thursday it had set aside the funds after talks with the U.S. authorities, though it said there had been no discussion on the size of any potential penalty.